Unemployment Insurance Tax (FUTA/SUTA): West Virginia

 - Employers are required to file quarterly wage and tax reports by the last day of the month following the end of each calendar quarter.
 Electronic filing is optional in West Virginia.
 See Quarterly Reporting Requirements.

-- Employers are required to keep specific payroll records for SUI purposes for four years.
+- Employers are required to keep specific payroll records for SUI purposes for five years.
 See Recordkeeping Requirements.

 - An employer's account will not be relieved of charges for benefit overpayments under certain circumstances.
 See Benefit Overpayments.